Skip to Main Content

 Don't Belabor the Obvious!

 Avoid phrases like "in conclusion...," "in summary...," or "in closing...."
 These phrases can be useful, even welcome, in oral presentations.
-But readers can see by the tell-tale section heading and number of pages remaining to read, when an essay is about to end.
+But readers can see by the tell-tale section heading and number of pages remaining that they are reaching the end of your paper.
 You'll irritate your readers if you belabor the obvious.

 Assan, Joseph.
 "Writing the Conclusion Chapter: The Good, the Bad and the Missing."
 Liverpool: Development Studies Association (2009): 1-8.